A

 Taxonomy type

 Taxonomy types are the primary categories of taxonomy items in TerraTrue.
-By default, Terra True’s taxonomies are organized into seven taxonomy types: data types, data uses, third parties, launch goals, data subjects, retention periods, and data transfers.
+By default, Terra True’s taxonomies are organized into seven taxonomy types: data types, data uses, third parties, launch goals, data subjects, retention periods, and regions (data transfers in settings).

 TDPSA

-The Texas Data Privacy and Security Act, or TCDPA, is a privacy and data-security law.
-The VCDPA was signed into Texas law on July 1, 2024.
+The Texas Data Privacy and Security Act, or TDPSA, is a comprehensive privacy and data-security law that went into effect on July 1, 2024.

 Third party